vmsmith/CookBook/sauce_green_milk.md

 * 1/2 cup of dry white wine (reduced)
 * 1 1/4 cups of fish broth or clam juice
 * 1/4 cup of whole milk (or add a bit of cream)
-* 1 cup of very finely minced parsley
+* 1 cup of very finely minced [fresh parsley](https://github.com/vmsmith/CookBook/blob/master/herbs_fresh_parsley.md)
 * Salt and pepper

 #### Preparation